A Theory of Dichotomous Valuation with Applications to Variable Selection: Endowment Bias

-In an objective valuation, such as variable selection, either positive or negative endowment bias should be avoided.
-To systematically mitigate the aggregate endowment bias $\sum\limits_{j=1}^n \kappa_j[v;\mu]$, one could unevenly weight the dichotomous marginal effects and study an \textit{unbiased D-value} defined as
+In an objective valuation, such as feature selection, either positive or negative endowment bias should be avoided.
+To systematically eliminate the aggregate bias $\sum\limits_{i=1}^n \kappa_i[v;\mu]$, one could unevenly weight the dichotomous marginal effects and study a weighted \textit{unbiased D-value} defined as

 where